ksenthoor/ksenthoor.github.io/docs/research-work.md

 My work in Codes and Signal Design lab at IISc jointly with Birenjith Sasidharan and Prof. Vijay Kumar helped towards a better characterization of this tradeoff.
 Our work involved two approaches.
 First, we built upon an exisiting information-theoretic approach to tighten the outer bound of the tradeoff [[3]](https://ieeexplore.ieee.org/abstract/document/6875270/).
-We also proposed a class of regenerating codes called improved layered codes which gave performance very close to the tradeoff and even optimal under certain conditions [[4]](https://ieeexplore.ieee.org/abstract/document/7133121/).
+We also proposed a class of regenerating codes called improved layered codes with parameters very close to the tradeoff and even optimal under certain conditions [[4]](https://ieeexplore.ieee.org/abstract/document/7133121/).